abhiv91/data-512-a1/README.md

 https://wikimediafoundation.org/wiki/Terms_of_Use/en

 In the CSV file you will fine a timestamp row along with the mobile, desktop and cumulative views for that month from the API that records that time period (There is a period of overlap).

+You can see the data used and the graph on this spread sheet.
+The CSV file also has data. https://docs.google.com/spreadsheets/d/1Wyt_2EV7ynPGGRwHHz2TigSEPCCkAo_Rp5s5xWlX5_g/edit#gid=0